rackerlabs/docs-core-infra-user-guide/cloud-preprod/stack.rst

   `CMS with WordPress <https://launch.rackspace.com/guides/wordpress>`__

-For many popular software packages and their enabling stacks, Rackspace offers an easier way.
-When you create a cloud server, you can choose to install specific software in addition to the operating system.
-To do that through the Cloud Control Panel, choose **Create Stack** rather than **Create Server**, then choose a template describing the software you want to install.
-We frequently expand the list of templates; as of July 24, 2015, these templates are available:
+For many popular software packages and their enabling stacks, Rackspace offers an easier way to get what you need.
+When you create a server, you can choose to install specific software in addition to the operating system.
+To do that through the Cloud Control Panel, choose **Create Stack** rather than **Create Server**, and then choose a template that describes the software that you want to install.
+We frequently expand the list of templates; as of July 24, 2015, the following templates are available:

 .. raw:: html
    :file: stacks-from-control-panel.html